ksu-cs-textbooks/cc210/content/13-inheritance/06-java/02-method-overriding/_index.md

 * `Car.honk_horn()` should return "Beep"

 You'll also need to write the constructors for each class.
 Inside the constructor, you should store the parameters provided to the appropriate attributes.

-The first test below will determine if your code is structured properly, and the second test will check the functionality of each method.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}